eckstein/lcd-events/README.md

 - Custom "Events" post type
 - Event meta fields: date, time, location, address, registration info, and more
+- Volunteer shift management with signup tracking
+- Export volunteer lists to CSV and PDF formats
 - Custom admin columns for easy event management
 - Custom templates for displaying events on the front-end
 - Sorting events by date in admin and front-end